Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Method

 \subsection{An exact, serial sampler with data-driven proposals}

-Neal's Algorithm 8 describes a collapsed sampler where, at each iteration, an observation's parameter is selected from the union of the $K^+$ parameters associated with other data points, and a finite set of $K^-$``unobserved'' parameters sampled from the base measure $H$.
-These unobserved parameters are refreshed each iteration, to ensure posterior convergence.
-Algorithm 8 samples the unobserved parameters via i.i.d. samples from $H$.
-This method of proposing new features essentially means we must, slowly, explore a high dimensional space in the hope of finding meaningful clusters.
-Despite being guaranteed to converge asymptotically, we would not expect this inference strategy to converge in a reasonable amount of time in a realistic sense.
+This method of proposing new features---by sampling $m$ features from the base distribution $H$---essentially means we must, slowly, explore a high dimensional space in the hope of finding meaningful features.
+Despite being guaranteed to converge asymptotically, we would not expect this inference strategy to converge in a reasonable amount of time, particularly as the dimensionality of $\Theta$ grows.
+This is because only a small portion of the parameter space has a non-negligible amount of posterior mass to adequately model a high dimensional data set.

-We replace Algorithm 8's method of introducing new features with our proposed empirical feature proposal algorithm, as seen in Algorithm~\ref{alg:acc_exat} below.
-Neal's Algorithm 8 augments the DPMM with $m$ of auxiliary variables which represents the latent features.
-For the $K^+$ instantiated features, we sample their value from the appropriate conditional distribution.
-The $m$ uninstantiated features are resampled from the prior.
-After the allocations have been resampled, any uninstantiated features are removed and a new set of $m$ features are sampled from the prior.
-Rather than resample the uninstantiated features directly from the prior, we resample according to a Markovian method.
-If the number $K^-$ of uninstantiated features is less than $m$, we sample $m-K^-$ new features from the prior; if $K^->m$ we randomly delete $K^- - m$ uninstantiated features.
-We then resample each uninstantiated feature location from a mixture distribution:

-With probability $\rho$, we sample from an empirical distribution of the data with point masses inversely proportional to its likelihood given its cluster assignment\footnote{The feature locations we draw from this distribution must have the same support as the parameter space.
-For the example of the Multinomial-Dirichlet models in Section~\ref{sec:experiments}, we normalize the draws so that the vector sums to one.}.
-With probability $1-\rho$, we sample from the prior.
-To ensure validity of the sampler, we accept the feature proposal using a Metropolis-Hastings correction.
-In the case where we sample features from the base measure then the MH correction probability simplifies to one and we automatically accept any draw from the prior, as we would typically do in Algorithm 8.
-The Metropolis Hastings sampling step for uninstantiated features is described in Algorithm~\ref{alg:acc_exat}.